-This course will consist of a variety of examinations in order to test the applicant's ability to fulfill the role of the EMT.
-The course challenge examination shall consist of a competency-based written and skills examination to test knowledge of the topics and skills essential to EMT curriculum.
+This course will consist of a variety of examinations in order to test the applicant's ability to fulfill the role of

 Bay Area Training Academy has not entered into any articulation or transfer agreements with any other college or university.
 Bay Area Training Academy will maintain a written record of previous education/training and if applicable, training period shortened proportionately, and the student notified accordingly.